usnistgov/FIPS201/_FIPS201/introduction.md

 by federal departments and agencies to federal employees and contractors (including contractor employees) for gaining physical access to federally-controlled facilities and logical access to federally-controlled information systems.
-HSPD-12 directs the Department of Commerce to develop a Federal Information Processing Standard (FIPS) publication to define such common identity credentials.
+HSPD-12 directs the Department of Commerce to develop a Federal Information Processing Standards (FIPS) publication to define such common identity credentials.
 In accordance with HSPD-12, this Standard defines the technical requirements for these identity credentials that